jamesremuscat/avx/README.md

 ... and then `sudo easy_install Pyro4`.

-Mapping of physical hardware devices through serial ports to virtual devices is done in the `runController.py` script.
+Mapping of physical hardware devices through serial ports to virtual devices is done in the `config.json` file.
+A typical definition of a single-device system may look like:

+`{
+  "devices" : [
+    {
+      "deviceID" : "Main",
+      "class" : "org.muscat.staldates.aldatesx.devices.KramerVP88.KramerVP88",
+      "options" : {
+        "serialDevice" : "/dev/usb-ports/1-1.3.3:1.0",
+        "machineNumber" : 1
+      }
+    }
+  ]
+}
+`

+Elements under "options" are passed directly as named parameters to the constructor (`__init`) of the class.
+Most, but not all, devices require a `serialDevice` option.

 Be sure to map devices based on their USB device path - `/dev/ttyUSBx`'es might get swapped round after a reboot, which would be sad.
-Everything GUI-side refers to the name string you assign to each device, so balance these between descriptive and concise.
+Everything GUI-side refers to the `deviceID` string you assign to each device, so balance these between descriptive and concise.

 ### RUNNING ###